virtool/virtool-website/content/docs/developer/api/hmm.md

 When `updating` is `true` there is already an update proces in progress.

-The `process.id` describes the [process document](/docs/developer/api/processes) that describes the HMM installation process.
+The `task.id` describes the [task document](/docs/developer/api/tasks) that describes the HMM installation task.

 {{< endpoint "GET" "/api/hmms/status" >}}